 Gluten in Medicine, Vitamins & Supplements

-Although rare, products such as prescription or over the medications, vitamins and supplements can contain traces of gluten.
+Although rare, products such as prescription or over-the-counter medications, vitamins and supplements can contain traces of gluten.
 You can eliminate all risks by effectively evaluating the ingredients in these products.

 Oral medications in the form of tablets and capsules are a potential source of gluten contamination.
 Medications are composed of many ingredients, both inside and outside of the product.
 These ingredients, also known as excipients, include the active component, absorbents (which absorb water to allow the tablet to swell and disintegrate), protectants, binders, coloring agents, lubricators, and bulking agents (which allow some products to dissolve slowly as they travel throughout the intestinal tract).